 The size and style of stickers are shown, and information on where they should be displayed:

-From 1 September 2021, the minimum requirement for diesel lorries and vans to enter the Toulouse low emission zone will be Euro 4 (Crit’Air sticker 4).
+From 1 September 2021, the minimum requirement for diesel lorries and vans to enter the Toulouse low emission zone was Euro 4 (Crit’Air sticker 4).

-It will be tightened in 2022 (Crit’Air sticker 3) which means the minimum requirements will be:
+This has now been tightened in 2022 (to Crit’Air sticker 3) which means the minimum requirements will be: